 Merry Christmas to everyone, I hope you are having a wonderful holiday season.

 As you eat prime rib, turkey, and open gifts from your family and friends are you thinking this Christmas is not meeting expectations?
 Is it different, are your traditions changing?
-My are and it’s not a bad thing, it’s an adjustment.
+Our Christmas traditions are definitely changing and it’s not a bad thing.
+It’s an adjustment.

 Long story, but it’s become a tradition.
 Normally I get the 23rd and or the 24th off, but this year I had to work and it really put my Christmas season out of whack.